gatsbyjs/gatsby/docs/docs/sourcing-from-flotiq.md

 Once you're finished with your website there are several ways to deploy it.
 You can use any hosting provider you choose - Netlify, Heroku, AWS S3, Cloudflare, etc.

-If you're using Gatsby Cloud - we've provided an integration that allows the to streamline your workflow by providing live updates in preview and push-button deployments.
+If you're using Gatsby Cloud, you can use the Flotiq integration to streamline your workflow by providing live updates in preview and push-button deployments.

 You can read the relevant [Flotiq Gatsby Cloud integration](https://flotiq.com/docs/panel/Plugins/Gatsby-cloud-integration/) documentation page to learn more.